 Tenant Payment Performance Update v 2nd Quarter

 NOTE: we originally started publishing this data monthly back in April of 2020 to assist our clients in understanding the developments & corresponding challenges related to the Eviction Moratorium.
-With most landlord-tenant courts pretty much back to normal, and very little feedback from our audience about the data, we’ve decided to save our staff time and switch to publishing the data quarterly.
+With most landlord-tenant courts pretty much back to normal, we’ve decided to save our staff time and switch to publishing the data quarterly.
 Please let us know your thoughts!

 We’re unaware of any other local management company sending their clients these updates!